ibrahimjml/Laravel-tailwind-blog/README.md

 - **Pagination:** User can paginate between post pages.

 ### Notifications database and Emails notification
-- **Email notification:** Users will get emailed if posts are liked or comments on their posts or followed.
+- **Email notification:** Users will get emailed if posts are liked, commented, replied , or viewed their profiles or followed.
 - **Notification:** users can manage notifications unread or delete notifications.

 #### 🚀 All Pages Styled With TailwindCss ,more experience ,more responsive.